Dichanthelium acuminatum

 Dichanthelium acuminatum, the tapered rosette grass, is a species of grass from the genus Dichanthelium, in North America.

 Dichanthelium acuminatum forms a hybridization complex with other Dichanthelium species such as D. dichotomum, D. sphaerocarpon, D. ovale, and D. aciculare.

 Dichanthelium acuminatum has been successfully raised in cultivation for seed production.

+This species has been observed growing in habitat types such as within oak and pine forests, wetland edges, and on sand dunes.